-No benefits are provided for: meals, personal comfort items, and housekeeping services; custodial care; services to treat mental conditions as described in this benefit booklet for "Mental Health and Substance Use Treatment;" and home infusion therapy, including the infusion solution, when it is furnished by a pharmacy or other health care provider that is not a home infusion therapy provider.
+No benefits are provided for: meals, personal comfort items, and housekeeping services; custodial care; treatment of mental conditions; and home infusion therapy, including the infusion solution, when it is furnished by a pharmacy or other health care provider that is not a home infusion therapy provider.
 (The only exception is for enteral infusion therapy and basic hydration therapy that is furnished by a home health care provider.)